AdaGold/betsy/README.md

   1. Each team member should clone the repo to their computer
 1. Figure out your workflow for the project, re: git and task management
   1. Do you want to use git branches?
 Pull requests?
+1. Review the Process Requirements below
   1. Determine who will be the Stand Up Leader and Task Leader for the first week.
     1. The Stand Up Leader's first responsibility is to determine the daily stand-up time, create a Google Calendar event, and invite your PM
     1. The Task Leader's first responsibility is to determine the time for the first demo, create a Google Calendar event, and invite your PM
     1. Create a Trello board to use as a Kanban board and ensure that all team members and the PM have access
 1. Review the User Stories below and create Trello tasks to represent them
 1. Slack your team name, app name, and invitation link to your Trello board to your Project Manager